-Benzodiazepines are frequently abused with other drugs, especially alcohol, other benzodiazepines, and opioids.
+Benzodiazepines are frequently used with other drugs, especially alcohol, other benzodiazepines, and opioids.
 All of these drugs are CNS depressants, which means they slow your body’s life support systems which regulate heart, breathing, temperature, and blood pressure rates.

 Should you use too much Librium, or mix it in any of these ways, these systems may begin failing.
 In the most severe of cases, this can lead to coma, brain damage, and/or death.

 Chronic patterns of addiction may result in a protracted abstinence syndrome, or withdrawal felt over a matter of months.
 “Symptoms include prolonged…anxiety, depression, and insomnia.
 In addition, physical symptoms related to gastrointestinal, neurologic and musculoskeletal effects may occur,” as detailed by the American Family Physician.
-Without the proper education and support of an inpatient drug rehab program, an individual may not be able to handle these feelings on their own, leading them to return to drug abuse.
+Without the proper education and support of an inpatient drug rehab program, an individual may not be able to handle these feelings on their own, leading them to return to drug use.